 - Interviewing Clariant representatives at Group level responsible for the data collection and reporting

-- Interviewing Clariant representatives in South Africa, Mexico and USA responsible for the data collection and reporting by phone
+- Interviewing Clariant representatives in Germany, Spain and China responsible for the data collection and reporting

 - Performing tests on a sample basis of evidence supporting the non-financial performance indicators as outlined in the scope and subject matter section concerning completeness, accuracy, adequacy and consistency